sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-03-cloudformation-template-anatomy.md

 ---

+<a name="aws-template-format-version"></a>
-#### 1) AWSTemplateFormatVersion<a name="aws-template-format-version"></a>
+#### 1) AWSTemplateFormatVersion <span style = "color:orange">* </span>

 Identifies the structure and supported capabilities.
-[2010-09-09](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/format-version-structure.html) is currently the only version available
+[2010-09-09](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/format-version-structure.html) is currently the only version available, and defaults if not specified

 ```json
 {